 Crystal Meth is a commonly used narcotic in the United States.
-In 2005, the National Survey on Drug Use and Health reported that 10.4 million people over the age of 12 had tried crystal meth.
+The federal government estimates that tens of millions of people in the United States have tried crystal meth, and more than half a million people use it regularly.
 The illegal drug causes rapid heart rate, increased blood pressure and damage to the small blood vessels in the brain.
 If you have a family member who is using crystal meth, you probably feel at a loss as to how to help him get off this dangerous drug.
 Crystal meth is extremely addictive.
 Over time, users can become violent, paranoid and delusional.
 You must approach your family member with care and an organized plan to help him abstain from use.

 Learn as much as you can about crystal meth and its effects.
 Look for information at your local library or bookstore.
 Seek a support group, like Nar-Anon, and speak to others who have dealt with family members on meth.
 It will not be easy to approach your family member, but by arming yourself with knowledge, you will be better prepared for his reaction.

 Speak to your family member calmly and rationally.
 Tell him that you are very concerned for him.
 Never point your finger or blame him for his addiction.
 Just try to get your point across that you love him and want to help him.
 Never yell at him or threaten him because that can lead to fighting and defensiveness on his part.
 You want him to trust you and not feel angry at you.

 Seek therapy for yourself.
 A qualified therapist who has worked with meth addicts can help you better understand and cope with the behavior of your family member.
 The therapist can also help you so that you don't experience feelings of guilt and become depressed yourself.
 In order to help your family member, you must take care of yourself and your feelings.

 Suggest a support group to your family member, such as Narcotics Anonymous.
 Find a support group in your area and offer to go with your family member.
 It may help him to hear how other people are dealing with their addictions.